iankorf/pypractice/mldemo/README.md

 python3 pwm-maker.py don.decoy.0.txt > don.decoy.0.pwm
 ```

+Take a look at all the files you made with `less`.
+Make sure all of the files
+contain what you expect.
+If something seems amiss, stop now and discuss with
+your lab partner or the instructors.

 ### Testing

 Now that we have some models trained, it's time to see if they work.